panrg/questions/draft-irtf-panrg-questions.md

 In the current Internet, the basic assumption that at a given time all traffic for a given flow will receive the same network treatment and traverse the same path or equivalend paths often holds.
-In a path aware network, this assumption is more easily violated holds.
+In a path aware network, this assumption is more easily violated.
 The weakening of this assumption has implications for the design of protocols above any path-aware network layer.

 For example, one advantage of multipath communication is that a given